 Deaths are simulated through MIDAS' demographic module.
 If an (ex-)civil servant dies, the surviving partner becomes eligible for a survivor's pension.
 If the surviving partner has reached a minimum age, she/he will receive the survivors' pension.
 If she/he is younger than this minimum age, she/he will not receive a survivor's pension but a transitional benefit.
-The age condition was 45 for the 2015 and will gradually increase to 55 by 2030.
+The age condition was 46.5 in 2018 and will gradually increase to 50 by 2025.

 A divorced spouse can also be entitled to a survivor's pension under certain conditions.
-These conditions will not be discussed here.
 The minimum age condition plays a similar role in these situations.
-This age condition was also 45 for the 2015 and will gradually increase to 55 in 2030 (see remark on the judgment of the Constitutional Court of Belgium on 30 November 2017).
+This age condition was also 46.5 in 2018 and will gradually increase to 50 in 2025.